-Northampton International Academy (NIA) stands as a testament to urban regeneration, housed within the striking architecture of a former Royal Mail sorting office.
+Northampton International Academy (NIA) stands as a sign of urban regeneration, housed within the striking architecture of a former Royal Mail sorting office.
 Since opening in 2016, this all-through school has grown rapidly to become a significant educational provider in the region, serving over 2,200 pupils and students from Reception through to Year 13.

 The academy is part of the East Midlands Academy Trust (EMAT) and has undergone a transformation from a derelict industrial shell into a high-tech learning environment.
 Under the leadership of Executive Headteacher Martin Serrao, who was appointed in early 2023, NIA focuses on the pillars of character, scholarship, and community.
 While the school serves a diverse urban population, it maintains a sense of cohesion through its dedicated phase leadership and modern facilities.